WallarooLabs/wally/dagon/README.md

 section types. ```[edges]``` is the section where edges are defined.
 Any other section name is interpreted as the name of a node.

+The order in which you specify edges matters.
+The origin of the first edge is the source of the topology.
+The target of the last edge is the sink of the topology.
+Giles outputs to the source and reads from the sink.

 Edges are specified as follows:
 ```node-1:node-2``` <-- creates edge from node-1 to node-2
 ```node-2:node-3,node-4``` <-- creates an edge from node-2 to node-3 and an edge from node-2 to node-4